-When you discover water damage in your home, your first reaction is “who is going to pay for this mess?”
-In many cases, you might have already prepaid a large proportion of the clean up costs via your monthly homeowner insurance policy premiums.
+When you discover water damage in your home, your first reaction is “does my homeowner’s insurance cover this damage?”
+In many cases, you might have already prepaid a large portion of the clean-up costs via your monthly homeowner insurance policy premiums.

-An annual review with your insurance agent is a great habit to have; make adjustments as you renovate and upgrade furnishings.
+An annual review with your insurance agent is a great habit to have.
+This will give you the opportunity to make adjustments as you renovate and upgrade furnishings.
 Depending on what’s damaged, two types of coverage may apply:

 Within your policy, you might have some more protections known as Coverage D. If water damage temporarily forces you out of your home, this coverage pays for the additional living expenses that you will have.
 This coverage kicks in when your home is damaged by a “covered peril” and you must unexpectedly move out while it’s being restored.
 Typically, it includes:

 Again, the loss must have happened due to a covered peril as determined by your insurer.

 You have two important calls to make.
 Get a water damage company on site right away.
 They will perform triage and put the resources on the most immediate need to reduce the overall amount of damage.

 Second, call your insurance agent and start filing a claim to get the ball rolling with your insurance company.
 If the water damage was due to a heavy rainstorm, windstorm or tornado, all your neighbors will be getting in the same queue.
 The quicker you file a claim, the quicker an adjuster can get to your home.

 As your filed claim works its way through the system, you need to record damage with photos and videos.
 Having a prepared home contents list will help you accurately document what possessions you own, how much you paid for them, and the current value.

 Water damage claims are sometimes unjustly underpaid or denied.
 Insurance adjusters could deny coverage.
 They may allege that the type of water damage is not covered under your current policy.